SeldonIO/seldon-core/kafka/strimzi/README.md

 helm upgrade seldon-core-v2-kafka kafka/strimzi -n seldon-mesh --install
 ```

 Note that a specific strimzi operator version is assciated with a subset of supported Kafka versions.

+# Notes
+- You can check [kafka-examples](https://github.com/strimzi/strimzi-kafka-operator/tree/main/examples/kafka) for more details.
+- As we recommned using [KRaft](https://kafka.apache.org/documentation/#kraft), use Kafka version 3.3 or above.
+- For security settings check [here](../../docs/source/contents/getting-started/kubernetes-installation/security/index.md#kafka).